Lutsk: Grand Duchy of Lithuania

 The town began to prosper during the period of Lithuanian rule.
 Prince Lubart (died 1384), son of Gediminas, erected Lubart's Castle as part of his fortification programme.
-Vytautas the Great, Grand Duke of Lithuania from 1392 to 1430, founded the town itself by importing colonists (mostly Jews, Tatars, and Karaims).
+From 1385, it was part of the Polish-Lithuanian union, yet it remained an object of Lithuanian-Polish rivalry.
+Polish King Władysław II Jagiełło appointed Polish starosts, brought in Dominican monks and staffed the Catholic bishopric, intending to connect it to the Polish Archdiocese of Lwów, while Lithuanian Duke Vytautas sought to diminish Polish influence and develop the city to become Lithuania's second capital after Vilnius.
+Vytautas invited colonists (mostly Jews, Tatars, and Crimean Karaites).
 In 1427 he transferred the Catholic bishopric from Volodymyr to Luchesk.
 Vytautas was the last monarch to use the title of "Duke of Volhynia" and to reside in Lubart's Castle.

 The town grew rapidly, and by the end of the 15th century, there were 19 Orthodox and two Catholic churches.
 It was the seat of two Christian bishops, one Catholic and one Orthodox.
 Because of that, the town was sometimes nicknamed "the Volhynian Rome."
 The cross symbol of Lutsk features the highest Lithuanian Presidential award, the Order of Vytautas the Great.

-In 1429 Lutsk was the meeting place selected for a conference of monarchs hosted by Jogaila and Sophia of Halshany to deal with the Tatar threat.
-Those invited to attend included Sigismund, Holy Roman Emperor; Vasili II of Russia, the king of Denmark; Eric of Pomerania, the Grand Master of the Livonian Order; Zisse von Rutenberg, the Duke of Szczecin Kazimierz V; Dan II, the Hospodar of Wallachia; and Prince-electors of most of the countries of Germany.
+In 1429 Lutsk was the meeting place selected for a conference of monarchs hosted by Władysław II Jagiełło and Sophia of Halshany to deal with the Tatar threat.
+Those invited to attend included Sigismund, King of Hungary and Bohemia; Grand Duke Vasili II of Russia; Eric of Pomerania, king of Denmark, Norway and Sweden; the Grand Master of the Livonian Order Zisse von Rutenberg; the Duke of Szczecin Casimir V; Dan II, the Hospodar of Wallachia; and Prince-electors of most of the countries of the Holy Roman Empire.